seventhsite/devops/README.md

 ### newssh-routine.sh
 apt update, upgrade and install some packages on new debian-based server.

+### rename-zabbix-hosts.sh
+SSH to remote server, do apt update and full-upgrade, modify the Hostname directive in /etc/zabbix/zabbix_agentd.conf and restart zabbix-agent service.

 ### telegram_send.sh
 Simple script to send telegram message and logging.
 Don't forget to change YOUR_BOT_TOKEN, YOUR_CHAT_ID and /PATH/TO/FILE.LOG.
 Also change the YOUR_TEXT or simply delete YOUR_TEXT from the script and use it like